DeRidder High School

 DeRidder High School is a public high school in the city of DeRidder, Louisiana, United States.
 The 9-12 school is a part of the Beauregard Parish School Board.

 School uniforms

-All students are required to wear school school uniforms.
-These consist of khaki pants, jeans, shorts or skirts with collared polo, plain dress shirt, plain turtlenecks or oxford shirts that are to be solid white, royal blue, navy, or black along.
-School sponsored tee's are also acceptable.
+All students are required to wear school uniforms.
+These consist of khaki pants, jeans, shorts or skirts with collared polo, plain dress shirt, plain turtlenecks or oxford shirts that are to be solid white, royal blue, navy, or black.
+School-sponsored tees are also acceptable.

 Athletics

-DeRidder High athletics competes in the LHSAA.
+DeRidder High athletics compete in the LHSAA.